Sylvana Simons: 2021 general election and House of Representatives

 On several occasions, the media reported on clashes between Simons and fellow politicians.
 Renske Leijten asked Simons in October 2021 whether she considered her to be a racist as a result of online comments directed at Leijten by BIJ1 members, and Ockje Tellegen rebuked Simons while chairing a legislative meeting a month later, when Simons wanted to address comments that she described as intimidating.
 House Speaker Vera Bergkamp later defended Tellegen's actions in a letter after Simons had filed a complaint.
 Following a 2022 riot in Staphorst against anti-Zwarte Piet protestors, Simons denounced the police's handling and asked Minister of Justice and Security Dilan Yeşilgöz why she resisted a broad investigation into racism in the police force.
-In turn, Yeşilgöz criticized Simons's description of police officers using unwarranted violence against citizens.
+In turn, Yeşilgöz criticized Simons's description of police officers as using unwarranted violence against citizens.

-Simons received the Ally Award from queer lifestyle magazine Winq in 2022.
+When the collapse of the fourth Rutte cabinet triggered a November 2023 snap election, Simons announced on 24 July that she would not run for re-election.
+Two BIJ1 Amsterdam councilors had left the party weeks earlier because of what they alleged to be a toxic and unsafe climate in the party.
+They mentioned Simons had not supported them enough – a characterization Simons vehemently denied.
+The party had seen several other internal struggles in the preceding years.
+Simons also cited her health and well-being reasons for her decision not to run.
+She was succeeded as party leader by Edson Olf, BIJ1's vice chair.
+For her work, Simons had received the Ally Award from queer lifestyle magazine Winq in 2022 and the Black Achievement Award from the organization of the Black Achievement Month in 2023.